Children's Martial Arts Program

 Brian began practicing Aikido in 1987 at NY Aikikai under the instruction of Yoshimitsu Yamada Shihan.
 After a year or so he learned that Aikido of Park Slope was just down the block from his home.
 He then began practicing in Brooklyn and has been a pupil of Hal Lehrman Shihan ever since.

-He has been practicing Aikido for 25 years and teaching for about 15.
+He has been practicing Aikido for 35+years and teaching for about 20 years.
 Children can benefit from all aspects of Aikido practice.
 It helps to develop a student’s balance, flexibility, strength and coordination, but it also promotes awareness, the ability to calmly focus, and respect for others.

 Keith is a Middle School English Language Arts Teacher and undercover attorney.
 When he’s not being abused by his students; giving away free legal advice; and/or helping sweet old ladies crossing the street, he can be found taking story notes or... reading.
 He’s been known to read a comic or two.
 He’s an independent comic book writer and burgeoning writer.
 He’s currently writing his first novel to be published by Rosarium Publishing.

 Natalia began practicing aikido in Russia in 1998 and traveled throughout Europe studying under many aikido masters.
 In 2009, she moved to the US and started her practice at New York Aikikai under the instruction of Yoshimitsu Yamada Shihan.
-She has been a teacher for the Children’s program in PSA for the past 7 years.
+She has been a teacher for the Children’s program in PSA since 2015.

 Natalia believes that children are naturally more centered and relaxed, making it easier for them to perceive the aikido concept at an early age.